elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Number of Markets belonging to the Fee Window, where the Designated Reporter failed to Report during the Designated Reporting Phase, as an unsigned 256-bit integer.
+* (string) Number of Markets belonging to the Fee Window, where the Designated Reporter failed to Report during the Designated Reporting Phase, as a stringified unsigned integer.

 ### augur.api.FeeWindow.getNumIncorrectDesignatedReportMarkets(p, callback)